 You have to become a member for an annual recommended fee of €15.
 Then you will be able to come during our opening hours to fix your bike or buy a second hand bike that we have restored, or even buy a second hand bike that you will restore by yourself.

 We are open every week of the year, even on public holidays, but we are closing one or two weeks every year for christmas holidays.
 Closing times are published on our website and our Facebook page.

-We are located North of Dijon, at the 5, rue du Havre, just a 5 minutes walk from the "Place de la république" where the tramway stops.
+We are located North of Dijon, at the 5, rue du Havre, just a 5 minutes walk from the "Place de la république" where the tram stops (both T1 and T2).

 For Erasmus students

-If you come in Dijon to study for a few weeks or a full year, we have a special offer for you !
-Buy your bicycle in our workshop, and when you leave we'll buy it back from you at more or less than half the price you paid (if it's still in good shape, if it's not just fix it!).
+If you come to Dijon to study for a few weeks or even a full year, we have a special offer for you !
+Buy your bicycle in our workshop, and when you leave we'll buy it back from you at half the price you paid (if it's still in good shape, if it's not just fix it!).

-That's cheaper than renting a bike, there is no deposit and it is your bike, you can also sell it or give it to someone else if you like.
+That's cheaper than renting a bike, there is no deposit and it is your bike, you can also sell it by yourself, or give it to someone else if you like :)

 Are you touring on a bicycle ?